 This is an official publication of United States Masters Swimming Inc., the national governing body for Masters Swimming in the United States.
-Additional copies of this book may be purchased at a cost of \$10 from the USMS National Office at the above address.
+Additional copies of this book may be purchased at a cost of \$10 for shipping and handling from the USMS National Office at the above address.

-Copyright 2017 by United States Masters Swimming Inc. Portions of this book are reprinted with permission from USA Swimming Rules and Regulations (copyright 2017).
+Copyright 2018 by United States Masters Swimming Inc. Portions of this book are reprinted with permission from USA Swimming Rules and Regulations (copyright 2017).